Categories: Things To Do

 Cranachan

 What’s a dinner party without dessert?
-Keep an open mind here, because cranachan is basically a Scottish take on the classic English trifle.
-However, this one layers oatmeal, raspberries, cream, malt whisky and honey together for a vibrant finish.
+Keep an open mind here because cranachan is basically a Scottish take on the classic English trifle.
+However, this one layers oatmeal, raspberries, cream, malt whisky, and honey together for a vibrant finish.
 We’d recommend serving with some crumbly Scottish shortbread on the side.

 So there you have it: the traditional Burns Night food and drink to try this January 25th, whether you’re celebrating at one of our luxury holiday homes in Scotland or cooking up a storm from the comforts of home.
-And if you’re hoping to visit later in the year, check out our top things to do in Scotland.
+And if you hope to visit later in the year, check out our top things to do in Scotland.
 Ready to book?
 A member of our concierge team will be happy to help you.

 Recent Posts